Submission-01/EHPAL/README.md

 ## Our Proposed Approach: EHPAL-Net

-To overcome these challenges, we introduce the **Efficient Hybrid-fusion Physics-informed Attention Learning Network (EHPAL-Net)**—a lightweight, scalable framework designed for efficient, generalizable multimodal fusion in healthcare AI.
+To overcome these challenges, we introduce the **Efficient Hybrid-fusion Physics-inspired Attention Learning Network (EHPAL-Net)**—a lightweight, scalable framework designed for efficient, generalizable multimodal fusion in healthcare AI.

 ## Addressing Key Challenges by EHPAL-Net: